procf/procf.github.io/content/authors/Soohee/_index.md

   - Alumni
 ---

-Soohee Bae is a alumni of Rheology lab.
+Soohee Bae is a alumni of Rheoinformatic lab.
 Her project was about structural deformation of colloidal gel under Poiseuille flow.
 She has achieved this through dissipative particle dynamics.